caseywatts/caseywatts.github.io/_posts/2018-11-25-debugging-your-brain-1.md

 {% include debugging_your_brain_toc.md %}

 I assign "homework" at the end of some sections -- you'll learn the most if you actually do these.
-I have also collected my favorite resources around this topic in a [published google doc](https://caseywatts.com/mindmanipulation).

 Who's writing this?
 Hi, I'm Casey!
 I studied neurobiology at Yale University.
 I am a co-author on a [few neurobiology papers](https://caseywatts.com/mindmanipulation).
+I have also worked in software development for 10 years.

 ## Goals